pulkitsharma07/pulkitsharma07.github.io/_posts/2023-05-04-self-hosting-blog.markdown

 # Software
 ## Development
 I wanted to setup a development environment similar to the setup on my work Macbook.
+Here are few things:
 * Shell: zsh
 * Editor/IDE: neovim (Specifically [Astronvim](https://astronvim.com/))
   * I had to compile neovim from source because there were no ARM v7 releases for that.